MERMAID: Memory-Enhanced Retrieval and Reasoning with Multi-Agent Iterative Knowledge Grounding for Veracity Assessment: The Proposed Framework

-Following the Decomposer agent, the Executor agent verifies the claim $c$ by interleaving logical reasoning with tool-assisted retrieval.
-We adopt the ReAct paradigm, which supports iterative problem solving via alternating reasoning and evidence acquisition, in a manner analogous to how humans search for information while forming judgments.
+Following the Decomposer agent, the Executor agent verifies the claim $c$ by interleaving logical reasoning with tool-assisted evidence retrieval.
+We adopt the Reasoning-Action (ReAct) as the backbone agent behavior pattern, which supports iterative problem solving via alternating reasoning and evidence acquisition, in a manner analogous to how humans search for information while forming judgments.

 \paragraph{Initialization.} At $t=0$, we construct the initial prompt $P_0$ by combining the original claim $c$, the decomposition output $D_c$, relevant evidence $M_c$ retrieved from the evidence memory $M$, and an empty chat history $H_0=\emptyset$.
 Specifically, $M_c$ is retrieved from $M$ using the subject and object entities in $D_c$ as queries.
 The chat history serves as working memory, storing intermediate results generated during multi-step claim verification.
-The initial prompt $P_0$ is thus:
+The initial prompt $P_0$ is thus: $P_0 = [c;\, D_c;\, M_c;\, H_0].$

 \paragraph{Iterative execution.} For each step $t=1,2,\ldots$, the agent follows a $\{\text{Thought} \rightarrow \text{Action} \rightarrow \text{Observation}\}$ cycle.
-The agent's policy $\pi$, parameterized by the backbone LLM, generates a thought $th_t$ and an action $a_t$ conditioned on the current prompt:
+The agent's policy $\pi$, parameterized by the backbone LLM, generates a thought $th_t$ and an action $a_t$ conditioned on the current prompt: $(th_t, a_t) = \pi(P_{t-1}).$

 If $a_t$ corresponds to a retrieval operation, the agent executes $a_t$ using the toolset $\tau$ and obtains a new observation $o_t = \tau(a_t)$.
-The chat history is then updated by appending the new tuple:

-where $\oplus$ denotes sequence concatenation.
+The chat history is then updated by appending the new tuple: $ H_t = H_{t-1} \oplus (th_t, a_t, o_t)$, where $\oplus$ denotes sequence concatenation.
 The prompt is updated accordingly as $P_t = [c;\, D_c;\, M_c;\, H_t]$.
-This process repeats until termination.
-This iterative process continues until the model determines the task is complete.
+This iterative process continues until the model determines that the task is complete.